REVIEW & OPINION BY TONY FRAME. VENUE 61. UNDERBELLY, COWGATE – WHITE BELLY

 Jessica Phillippi writes and stars in her ambitious episodic poetry-drama, chronicling two migrant women and their struggles to make a better life for themselves as illegal aliens.
 What starts as a frenetic juxtaposition between her and her co-star (Elena Larios) eventually eases the viewer into understanding the back-and forth narrative that both actors play throughout, in this likeable and poignant story.

 The contrasting stories of a US citizen in the UK, and a Guatemalan going to the US, both highlight the hypocrisy and complexities of the immigration system on both sides.
-Kudos has to be given to the amount of research here, which details some lesser known—and surprising—facts about being granted a visa.
+Kudos has to be given to the amount of research here, which details some lesser known (and surprising) facts about being granted an immigration visa.

 Phillippi’s writing demonstrates an excellent use of language that is rich with detail and helps the audience visualise the different locations and situations the characters find themselves in.
 This helps massively with the limitations of the set design and certainly adds to the atmosphere throughout the play.